 Seal granite countertops and backsplashes

 Types of Stone Surfaces We Clean and Polish

-At Cyclone Professional Cleaners, we steam clean a variety of different stone surfaces, removing dirt and leaving you with a beautiful, polished space.
+At Cyclone Professional Cleaners, we steam clean a variety of different stone surfaces and floors, removing dirt and leaving you with a beautiful, polished space.
 Our services may vary slightly depending on what type of stone surface you're having cleaned.
 In case you're not sure what kind of stone you have, here are the characteristics of the most common stone materials we clean and polish to help you figure it out.

 Cyclone Professional Cleaners offers skilled polishing and restoration services for all kinds of marble, from marble bathrooms to kitchen countertops.
 You can recognize marble by its veined, chalky appearance.
 It has a fine texture and comes in a wide variety of different colors.
 When you're cleaning your marble surfaces, vinegar and other abrasive or acidic cleaners should be avoided, as they can damage the stone.

 Granite differs from marble in that it's a stone consisting mostly of silica or quartz as opposed to calcium carbonate.
 Granite has a lovely crystalized pattern with little to no veining.
 When you have a granite countertop or backsplash in your kitchen, be sure to seal them to protect them from the effects of spills or stains.
 Sealing also helps maximize the effectiveness of your granite polishing.
 While the granite stone itself is not as susceptible as marble to vinegar and other acidic cleaners, these products can eventually break down the sealant.